Zytronium/AirBnB_clone_v4/README.md

 * [License](#license)

 ## Environment
-This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)
+This project is tested on Ubuntu 20.04 LTS using python3 (version 3.8.5), and interpreted on Chrome. (version 57.0)
+This segment of the project has also been locally tested on macOS and Fedora Linux 40, using Python 3.8.20 and Python 3.13.0, and interpreted on Brave (version 1.73.91; Chromium: 131.0.6778.85)

 ## Installation
-* Clone this repository: `git clone "https://github.com/alexaorrico/AirBnB_clone.git"`
+* Clone this repository: `git clone "https://github.com/Zytronium/atlas-AirBnB_clone_v4.git"`
-* Access AirBnb directory: `cd AirBnB_clone`
+* Access AirBnb directory: `cd atlas-AirBnB_clone_v4`
 * Run hbnb(interactively): `./console` and enter command
 * Run hbnb(non-interactively): `echo "<command>" | ./console.py`